Beth

 “No problem, Coach.
 I understand that.
 I’ve also filed it away.”

-“Well, whatever you’re doing, please keep doing it.
+When I nodded, she continued, “Well, whatever you’re doing, please keep doing it.
 Her confidence level has increased by an order of magnitude and her play shows it.
-I think that she is the piece that we were missing.
+I think she’s the piece we were missing.
 Rhee is still our star, but Heather’s speed and shooting skill, and the way those two are working together – I’m particularly thinking of that ‘reverse Pink’ yesterday – have taken and will take a lot of defensive pressure off Rhee, which only gives her more opportunities.
-So, I want you to keep them paired in practice, as I want them each to learn the other inside out.
-I also want you pairing them with a variety of left wings and sweepers.
-Get Lissa up to speed with sweeper, or, as much as you can in two days.
+So, I want you to keep them paired in practice, as I want them to learn each other inside out.
+I also want you to pair them with a variety of left wings and sweepers.
+Get Lissa up to speed at sweeper, or, as much as you can in two days.
 You might also try Padme at left wing.

-“I’ll stop with the suggestions there, as I don’t want to hamper your ingenuity and flexibility with a checklist of pairings that I want you to test.
+“I’ll stop with the suggestions there, as I don’t want to hamper your ingenuity and flexibility with a checklist of pairings I want you to test.
 Just do what you think might work.
-As I said before, work them hard, and if you have to work them beyond our usual quitting time, do so with whomever can stay late.
-As far as I know, and I checked this morning, no one else has a call for the field until 2 on Monday.
-I’ll let you know about the field on Sunday as soon as I can; probably by text.”
+As I said before, work them hard, and if you must work them beyond our usual quitting time, do so with whomever can stay late.
+As far as I know, and I checked this morning, no one else has a call for the field until 2:00 on Monday.
+I’ll let you know about the field on Sunday as soon as I can; probably by text.

 “Lastly, I suspect that you’ll be sitting a bunch on Tuesday.
-But I want you to drive the offense to go full bore from the start.
+However, I want you to drive the offense to go full bore from the start.
 It wouldn’t hurt my feelings if we had five goals before we hit the 20-minute mark.
-While I don’t really want to run up the score against lesser teams, we’re now in the stretch run and I want to get our offense ticking as well as possible.
-I also want the back-ups getting as much game time as we can manage, and I want them getting goals to reinforce the confidence that simply getting more playing time will engender.
+While I don’t want to run up the score against lesser teams, we’re now in the stretch run and I want to get our offense ticking as well as possible.
+I also want the backups to get as much game time as we can manage, and I want them to get goals to reinforce the confidence that simply getting more playing time will engender.
 When you’re sitting, I want you completely running substitutions.”

 I nodded.